 Step 3 - Painting

 Paint should be applied in two separate coats.
-The first coat should be completed by spraying in one direction until the entire length of ceiling is complete.
+The first coat should be completed by spraying in one direction until the entire length of the ceiling is complete.
 Be sure to slightly overlap each individual line of sprayed paint to prevent dry edges from forming.

 Wait two hours for the paint to dry before spraying a second coat.
 The second coat should be sprayed in the opposite direction to the first in order to promote maximum coverage and a consistent finish.
 Popcorn ceilings that have never been painted can be extremely porous.
 Several coats could be necessary before an even texture of paint is achieved.